BISHSTIM

 ABLED VS DISABLED

-The difference between an able-bodied person and a disabled person comes down to barriers and baseline function.
+The difference between being able-bodied and disabled comes down to baseline function and the presence of barriers.

-An able-bodied person generally moves through the world without significant physical, cognitive, or sensory impairments that limit their daily activities or require accommodations.
-Their body and mind function within what society considers a "typical" range, meaning they can generally access spaces, perform tasks, and participate in activities without extra support.
+An able-bodied person typically moves through the world without significant physical, cognitive, or sensory impairments.
+They can access spaces, complete tasks, and participate in daily life without needing extra support or accommodations.
+Their body and mind operate within what society considers the “norm.”

-It's not just about what a body or brain can do, but also about how the world iss (or isn't) designed to include different ways of existing.
+Disability isn’t just about what a body or brain can or can't do—it’s also about whether the world is designed to include different ways of existing.

 KEY WORDS